 What is a lead magnet?

-It’s usually a downloadable piece of FREE content that your prospects are compelled to get their hands on.
+It’s usually a downloadable piece of FREE content that your niche targe market is compelled to get their hands on.
 They are experiencing some form of pain, and your lead magnet is going to make it go away, and fast.

 Think of it as a nice, light helium-filled balloon.
 Give it a tap, and it just launches into space.